 Landscape Plan checklist

-- Provide 3 (three) colour copies of the landscape plan with the planning application.
+- Provide a colour copy of the landscape plan in electronic format with the planning application.

 - Include a title block, scale and north point on the plan.
 The preferred scale for landscape plans is 1:100, maximum scale 1:200.